Newman Regional Health requests mask donations

-Interested individuals can help in one of two ways; sewing face masks for patients out of fabric, and sewing covers for N95 masks for healthcare workers.
+Interested individuals can help in one of two ways: sewing face masks for patients out of fabric, and sewing covers for N95 masks for health care workers.
 There is an immediate need for both.
 Newman Regional Health needs approximately 1,021 N95 covers per week.
-Patient masks are required to be made of 100% cotton or 100% flannel.
-Mask covers must be made of surgical drape, available for pick up at the location below.
+Patient masks are required to be made of 100 percent cotton or 100 percent flannel.
+Mask covers must be made of surgical drape.

-Anyone who would like to help, or has questions about sewing the masks, is asked to contact Newman Regional Health’s Volunteer Coordinator, Deborah Storrer, at (620) 343-6800 x22525 or dstorrer@newmanrh.org.
-Requirements for the mask and a preferred pattern can be found on this page.
+Anyone who would like to help, or has questions about sewing the masks, is asked to contact Newman Regional Health’s Volunteer Coordinator, Deborah Storrer, at 343-6800 x22525 or dstorrer@newmanrh.org.

-A centralized location for pick up and donations has been made available by Emporia Main Street from 8:00am to 5:00pm Monday through Friday.
-Community members are instructed to use the clear garage door on 8th avenue, next to the butterfly mural.
-Please call (620) 340-6430 or email main.street@emporia-kansas.gov prior to pick up or drop off to make arrangements.
+A centralized location for pick up and donations has been made available by Emporia Main Street from 8 a.m. - 5 p.m.
+Monday through Friday.
+Community members are instructed to use the clear garage door on Eighth Avenue, next to the butterfly mural.
+Call 340-6430 or email main.street@emporia-kansas.gov prior to pickup or dropoff to make arrangements.

 Adult Face Mask Sewing Instructions